apache/pekko/akka-docs/src/main/paradox/common/io-layer.md

 an orderly fashion in that case as well; this naturally reduces the chances of leaking open channels.

-The choice of using @apidoc[akka.actor.ActorRef] for exposing all functionality entails that these references can be distributed or delegated freely and in general handled as the user sees fit, including the use of remoting and life-cycle monitoring (just to name two).
+The choice of using @apidoc[actor.ActorRef] for exposing all functionality entails that these references can be distributed or delegated freely and in general handled as the user sees fit, including the use of remoting and life-cycle monitoring (just to name two).